Toyohiro Akiyama: Spaceflight

+Akiyama's mission marked the first flight of a person of Japanese nationality in space as well as the first commercially sponsored and funded spaceflight of an individual in history.
+Akiyama also became the first journalist to give live reports from space.
+After successfully completing a Research Cosmonaut training course at the Yuri Gagarin Cosmonaut Training Center in present-day Russia, Akiyama launched aboard the Soyuz TM-11 mission to the Mir space station on 2 December 1990 along with mission commander Viktor Afanasyev and flight engineer Musa Manarov.

+Akiyama was not a trained astronaut, scientist nor engineer.
+During his time aboard Mir, Akiyama gave live reports each day documenting life aboard the station, but his apparent discomfort led to him being described as the first "antihero in space".
+He described his struggles such as space sickness and craving for cigarettes: During training, he quit smoking cigarettes, having previously smoked four packs a day.
+Before liftoff, when asked what he looked forward to most upon his return to Earth, he said "I can't wait to have a smoke".
+His fellow cosmonauts later reported, in regards to his nausea, that they "hadn't ever seen a man vomit that much."

+Initially, the TBS TV viewership was high, but by midweek, it declined to slightly above normal.
+Various reports have cited a flight cost paid by TBS as between US$12 million and US$37 million.
+The company reportedly lost US$7.4 million on the deal.
+Akiyama eventually returned to Earth just over a week later aboard Soyuz TM-10 along with Gennadi Manakov and Gennadi Strekalov on 10 December.
+While onboard the space station, Akiyama made nightly live broadcasts.

 Later career

 Akiyama returned to TBS after completing his spaceflight and became deputy director of the TBS News Division.
 He retired from TBS in 1995, because he disagreed with the active commercialization of television.

 In April 1991, he shot a film, with a group of Japanese journalists, about the state of the Aral Sea in Kazakhstan.

 From January 1996, he engaged in organic farming with rice and mushrooms in the Abukuma mountains in the town Takine, near Tamura, Fukushima, Fukushima Prefecture.
-He also wrote books and give lectures focusing on environmental issues.
+He also wrote books and gave lectures focusing on environmental issues.
 In March 2011, he was personally affected by the Fukushima disaster and was forced to abandon his farm.

 On 1 November 2011, he became a professor of agriculture at the Faculty of Arts, Kyoto University of Art and Design.

 Personal life

 Akiyama was married to Kyoko Akiyama, and the couple had a son and a daughter.
 He left his family in Tokyo to go farm.
-They divorced in 1995 due to his plans for organic farming in Fukushima Prefecture.
-He was forced off his farm due to the Fukushima Daiichi nuclear disaster in 2011.
-Akiyama moved to Kyoto to teach after losing his farm in Fukushima.
+They divorced in 1995.